researchcompendia/researchcompendia/README.md

 # tyler

+## Build Status

 ![current build status](https://travis-ci.org/codersquid/tyler.png?branch=master)

 [build history](https://travis-ci.org/codersquid/tyler)

+## Intro

 This repo contains a skeleton Django project that is deployable on Heroku or on a local or remote machine.
 Static files are served locally in DEBUG mode or via S3 when deployed to Heroku and/or in non-DEBUG mode.

 The Heroku instance is [RunMyAlpha](http://runmyalpha.herokuapp.com/).
 It only has one worker for now.

+I've set up a [trello](https://trello.com/b/8KC8wAye/rmc) board and have also created [issues](https://github.com/codersquid/tyler/issues) in the github tracker.
+I'm trying out both tools to see which is most useful, I may find a tool to link them up in case they both are.
+I wish there was a trello-like UI for the github tracker.

 ## Working Environment